 Qualifications:

-Independent Member of the Hume City Council Audit and Risk Committee, April 2021 - present
+Independent Member of Hume City Council Audit and Risk Committee, May 2023 – present.

 Professional background: